Somerset House Conference (painting): Painting

-The painting bears a signature of Spanish painter Juan Pantoja de la Cruz and is dated 1594, but both signature and date are thought to be false.
-The painter is unknown but may be Flemish, possibly John De Critz (the Elder).
+Both paintings are signed by the Spanish painter Juan Pantoja de la Cruz and the NPG version has the date 1594 inscribed in a corner.
+While the date is clearly not accurate, the signature is open to discussion.
+Some art historians have considered the style closer to Flemish than to Spanish practice.
+John de Critz, Frans Pourbous or Marcus Gheeraerts the Younger have been proposed, though Pantoja de la Cruz has had his advocates and remains as the most probable author.
 The room depicted is likely to be an interior in Old Somerset House (rebuilt from 1775).

 The work includes portraits of the 11 government representatives, each seated in an elaborate chair of estate to either side of a long rectangular table covered by a fine oriental carpet of the so-called Holbein carpet type, a common object of luxury to display in Jacobean portraiture.
 In front of Robert Cecil are a pewter ink-pot, a quill and a piece of paper.
-Leaded window behind the sitters reveals a courtyard with shrubs.
-The tapestries on the walls to either side bear the date 1560, and there are rushes on the floor.
+A leaded window behind the sitters reveals a courtyard with shrubs and there are rushes on the floor.
+The tapestries on the walls to either side bear the date 1560 and 1561.
+The scene depicted on the left hand side tapestry may be an imaginary scene where King Solomon commands Philip II to fight the Ottomans, a reference to Philip's Christian league that started in 1560 with the defeat of the Christian allies at the Battle of Djerba but would continue until victory was achieved in the Battle of Lepanto.
+This would reinforce the idea that the painting was commissioned and painted in Spain and that the whole composition is not an accurate depiction of the meeting but a biased and idealized representation of the meeting seen from a Spanish perspective.

 The Spanish ambassadors were lodged at Somerset House, and the painting may represent the Council Chamber in the east of wing of its main quadrangle, the view from window conforming with plans of the demolished palace.

 Depicted on the right side of the table are the five English delegates representing James I; in order of precedence, from the window: